videojs/videojs-contrib-hls/docs/live.md

 # Live HLS Research
 This document is a collection of notes on Live HLS implementations in the wild.

+There are two varieties of Live HLS.
+In the first, playlists are persistent and strictly appended to.
+In the alternative form, the maximum number of segments in a playlist is relatively stable and an old segment is removed every time a new segment becomes available.

+On iOS devices, both stream types report a duration of `Infinity`.
+The `currentTime` is equal to the amount of the stream that has been played back on the device.

 ## Akamai HD2

 ## OnceLIVE
+"Sliding window" live streams.

 ### Variant Playlists
 Once variant playlists look like standard HLS variant playlists.